CodeSuriya/Communjty-Based-Waste-Collection-App-/README.md

 -  [GitHub](https://github.com/CodeSuriya)

 > This project is a portfolio-level end-to-end documentation and Agile simulation of a real-world Business Analyst project using industry tools and processes.

+Thank you for reviewing this BA project!
+All feedback and suggestions are welcome.